Garmin HRM-TRI Review

 HR Underwater – How the caching works

-Simplistically it stores up to 20 hours of HR on the pod and uploads it at the end.
+Simplistically it stores up to 20 hours of HR on the pod and uploads a workout’s worth at the end of your workout.
+Any heart rate data that is missing during the workout is appended at the end of the FIT file.

 At the end of the session, the 920 receives all the stored (and time-stamped) heart rate data from the HRM-Tri and simply appends that data to the end of the .fit file.
 The 920 uses the data to compute some summary metrics for display in History, but the full merging of the HR data into the activity file is done offline by a HR Swim plugin on the PC side.
 Merging all the HR data with the rest of the activity data is computationally intensive and would be taxing on the 920 resources.
 It is faster for the user and easier overall to do it this way.
 Source Garmin via dcrainmaker